-If you don’t have the time or ability to make it to Charlies Bunion, but still want to see a killer mountain view try hiking to the Jump Off!
+If you don’t have the time or ability to make it to Charlies Bunion but still want to see a killer mountain view try hiking to the Jump Off!
 The Jump Off is 6.5 miles round trip and gains a total of 1275 feet in elevation.
 To reach this destination hikers should follow the signs for Charlies Bunion.
 Once you reach the Boulevard Trail make a left and shortly after you’ll see a single sign for the Jump Off.
 Hikers can expect to see views of Mt.
 LeConte, Mt Guyot, and the Appalachian Trail on the east ridge.

 3. Mt.
 LeConte

 Mt.
 Leconte is the third tallest peak in the Smoky Mountains with an elevation of 6,594 feet!
-There are four main trails that lead to Mt.
+There are several trails that lead to Mt.
 LeConte: Alum Cave Trail, Boulevard Trail, Rainbow Falls Trail, and Trillium Gap Trail.
 Each trail varies in difficulty, length, and elevation gain.
 It’s best to research each trail before starting up one.
 However, no matter the trail you take the reward at the top is well worth the trek up.
 The view from Mt.
 LeConte is one you won’t soon forget and will leave you in awe!

 4. The Chimney Tops

-The Chimney Tops is one of the shortest and quickest hikes to take if you want to see a great mountain view.
+The Chimney Tops trail is one of the shortest and quickest hikes to take if you want to see a great mountain view.
 Roundtrip the length is around 3 miles.
 While this hike is short be aware that in just two miles you will gain almost 1,400 feet in elevation, so it’s steep!
-The trail has a flat observation point that is perfect to see some pretty mountain views, and to have a small picnic and sit to rest.
+The trail has a flat observation point that is perfect to see some pretty mountain views and to have a small picnic and sit to rest.

 5. Clingmans Dome

 Clingmans Dome is the highest point in the Smoky Mountains.
 It has an elevation of 6,643 feet!
 It’s another one of the shortest trails in the Smoky Mountains National Park that has a spectacular mountain view at the end!
 The roundtrip length is 1 mile and the path up to the observation tower is paved.
-The observation tower offers 360 degree views of the Smokies!
+The observation tower offers 360-degree views of the Smokies!
 It’s a perfect place to watch a sunset or sunrise.